junhe/wiscsee/README.md

 11. Analyze Uniform Data Lifetime of existing traces.

-# Tutorial: study your application on an SSD simulator
+# Tutorial: run your application on an SSD simulator

 In this short tutorial, let's assume that the application we study is the Linux `dd` command.
 We also pretend that `/dev/loop0` is an SSD.
 We will use `dd` to write